diku-dk/futhark/docs/language-reference.rst

 compatible.
 The focus is on simplicity, not completeness.

-Whenever a pattern occurs (in ``let``, ``loop``, and function parameters), as well as in return types, *size declarations* may be used to express invariants about the shapes of arrays that are accepted or produced by the function.
+Whenever a pattern occurs (in ``let``, ``loop``, and function parameters), as well as in return types, *size annotations* may be used to express invariants about the shapes of arrays that are accepted or produced by the function.
 For example::